 Oregon Wafer Level Assembly Process Engineer

-You will be a member of the Oregon Wafer Level Assembly (OWLA) organization at Intel's Ronler Acres campus.
-This new Wafer Level Assembly process is an integral part of Intel's Foveros technology.
+You will be a member of the growing Oregon Wafer Level Assembly (OWLA) organization at RA4 on the Ronler Acres campus.
+Oregon Wafer Level Assembly is an integral part of Intel's new FOVEROS technology.

-As a Wafer Level Assembly engineer, you will be responsible for all aspects of your assigned module including safety, quality, output, cost of operation, and labor productivity.
-The scope of work and responsibilities of an Oregon WLA engineer are very similar to those of a fab module engineer.
-You will be expected to:
+As a Process Engineer, you will be responsible for all aspects of your assigned module including safety, quality, output, cost of operation, and labor productivity.
+Responsibilities include, but are not limited to:

-- Sustain the day-to-day operations of your area by responding to, containing, and dispositioning safety and quality concerns, addressing down tools, and implementing solutions to prevent repeat incidents.
+- Sustaining the day-to-day operations of your area by responding to, containing, and dispositioning safety and quality concerns, addressing down tools, and implementing solutions to prevent repeat incidents.

 - Continuously improve your area by proactively identifying and implementing safety and ergonomic improvements, excursion prevention measures, methods to increase tool utilization, and reduce cost.